Change is inevitable, no matter how happy we are where we are. Life moves on. That’s what I keep telling myself.

 I recognize that everything I’ve mentioned is within the new building owner’s rights.
 I may not like it, but it doesn’t mean it’s not within his authority to do so.
 It’s their building, and they can do what they want with it.
 I’m sure he has a vision of the future.
 I’m just not sure how I will fit into that future.

-I catch myself looking around the studio, contemplating packing and moving and or making lists in my head of what will need to be done and spending hours online looking for new space to lease.
-Then, I look at the calendar and start counting the months until my lease is up, wondering what will happen then.
+I catch myself looking around the studio, contemplating packing and moving or making lists in my head of what will need to be done, and spending hours online looking for new space to lease.
+Then, I look at the calendar and start counting the months until my lease ends, wondering what will happen then.
 How much is my rent going to jump when the lease is up?
 How many more paintings I’d have to sell to offset the increase?
 What if I can’t find a new spot?
-I don’t want to have to paint in the basement. — It gets overwhelming at times.
+I don’t want to have to paint the basement. — It gets overwhelming at times.

 One thing is sure: this next year will be challenging and majorly change my life.
 But I wanted to let you know what is happening.
 So you’ll understand why if you see me and I’m a little anxious or unsure about my plans for the second half of the year.
 I will do my best to stay positive and embrace the new things change brings.

 I hope you have a much brighter year ahead.